Policy statement and procedures

 - Should no response to the certification letter be received by the Finance Office within 45 days, a second certification letter will be sent.
 Should no response to the second letter be received by the Finance Office within 30 days, the subrecipient will be contacted by telephone.

 - If reports are not received, the Federal Audit Clearinghouse (FAC) Internet data dissemination system will be used to retrieve audit report information from the FAC database.
-This information will be reviewed to determine if an organization has any reportable conditions and/or audit findings required to be reported under OMB A-133, subpart E, section .510(a).
+This information will be reviewed to determine if an organization has any reportable conditions and/or audit findings required to be reported under Single Audit, subpart F, §200.516

 - Should attempts continue to be unsuccessful, the controller in conjunction with the PI and the OSP will consider sanctions against the subrecipient, including termination of the subcontract.

-- The Finance Office will review all available information for compliance issues pertaining to funds from OMB A-133 report certification.
+- The Finance Office will review all available information for compliance issues pertaining to funds from Single Audit report certification.
 The controller will be notified of any compliance issues that pertain to funds passed through the University and will request corrective action plans from the organization to determine if proper action has been implemented.

 - Management will determine corrective action on deficiencies identified in audits and subrecipient monitoring.

-The monitoring of subrecipients that are not subject to OMB A-133 will not necessarily follow all procedures described in this policy.
+The monitoring of subrecipients that are not subject to Single Audit requirements will not necessarily follow all procedures described in this policy.
 Instead monitoring will be based upon management's assessment of such factors as the size of the award, percentage of the total program's funds awarded to the subrecipient, budget adherence, any issues identified in the pre-award review and other matters as deemed necessary.

 All extensions are tty/voice unless otherwise noted.